 Furthermore, the relative abundance of each faunal species was also comparable between reefs.
 In general the majority of the fauna observed on the reefs were mussels and periwinkles.
-However it is notable that while on Reefs A, B and D both species showed similar relative abundance, Reef C was dominated by periwinkles.
+However, it is notable that while on Reefs A, B and D both species showed similar relative abundance, Reef C was dominated by periwinkles.
 Whether this dominance of periwinkles on Reef C can be attributed to any of the specific properties of the reef is unclear, but this dominance of periwinkles was consistent throughout the sampling period, which suggests there was an environmental influence.
 As Reef D shared more or less the same orientation and inundation time as Reef C, but did not show such an obvious periwinkle dominance, these factors are unlikely to result in the observed differences.
 The most obvious difference between Reefs C and all other reefs was the intactness of the reef itself.
 It is possible that the loose packing of the oyster shells within Reef C was more favorable to periwinkles due to a lack of competitors who were less tolerant of the scouring experienced on the reef when the shells moved with the wave action.
-Alternatively, the difference in dominance of periwinkles on Reef C did not provide as stable a substrate compared with the other reefs, it may have resulted in lower success of mussels and therefore proportionally more periwinkles.
+Alternatively, the difference in dominance of periwinkles on Reef C may be due to the lower success of mussels on the Reef.
+Mussels require a stable substrate on which to attach.
+As Reef C did not provide as stable a substrate compared with the other reefs, it may have resulted in lower success of mussels and therefore proportionally more periwinkles.

 No obvious dominance was observed in the algae species in general, but there was some differences between years in both coverage and species present.
 Reef C had considerably total lower algae coverage compared with the other reefs.
-On Reefs A, B and D the total amount of algae coverage had also increased in September 2016 compared with the Septembers of previous year(s), while on Reef C the coverage had decreased.
-Furthermore on Reefs A, B and D, Polysiphonia lanosa made up the majority of the algae coverage in 2016, while Fucus vesiculosus made up the majority of the algae coverage, on reef C. Again the likely explanation of these results is the lower intactness of Reef C compared with the other, more intact reefs.
+On Reefs A, B and D the total amount of algae coverage had also increased in September 2016 compared toSeptember in the previous year(s), while on Reef C the coverage had decreased.
+Furthermore on Reefs A, B and D, Polysiphonia lanosa made up the majority of the algae coverage in 2016, while Fucus vesiculosus made up the majority of the algae coverage, on reef C. Again, the likely explanation of these results is the lower intactness of Reef C compared with the other, more intact reefs.
 The movement and scouring effect of the shells in the loosely packed reef is likely detrimental to the establishment and survival of algae species.